meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

    contention with concurrent activity by the owner or other parties with an allowance.

-For this reason, the design of a UTXO-compatible allowance API is left to a future CIP.
+The design of a UTXO-compatible allowance API is left to a future CIP.